 A good source of lure parts is Lure Parts Online, but there are others too.
 In the interests of full disclosure: I recommend Lure Parts Online because I’ve bought a lot of stuff from them over the years and have always liked the quality and service.
 But recently I became an affiliate, so if you use the above link to visit them and buy lure components I may get paid a small commission.
 Those commissions help make it possible for me to add new content to this website.

-Question: What Wire Should I Use To Make Through Wires?
+What Kind Of Wire Should I Use For Lure Making?

 Please don’t be tempted to use copper or galvanized wire, they’re just not suitable for lure making.
 Marine Grade (316) stainless steel is the stuff to use.